Governors work closely with headteachers, school staff and representatives from the Local Authority (LA).

 I have been a member of the Governing Body at Timothy Hackworth Primary School for over 23 years.
 I also have a long association with the school as my mother was a former pupil here, as was I and also my two daughters; we have many happy memories of our school days.
 Prior to my retirement in 2018, I was Business Manager of the school for over 20 years.
 I am proud to be associated with Timothy Hackworth School and I’m committed to providing the children with a happy, safe environment where they can enjoy their learning and reach their full potential.
-Being a school governor is often challenging, but also very rewarding; I look forward to continuing in my role and supporting the school leadership to ensure the school meets its educational aims and, consequently, the best possible outcomes for all our children.
+Being a school governor is often challenging, but also very rewarding; I look forward to continuing in my role and supporting the School Leadership Team to ensure that the school meets its educational aims and, consequently has the best possible outcomes for all of our children.

-Hello my name is Anthony Jones and I am delighted to have been selected as Parent Governor for Timothy Hackworth Primary.
-I am a father of three and my two boys attend Timothy Hackworth Primary.
-Through the role I hope to help the school continue to provide excellence in education and help to build relationships between the parents and the school.
-I have completed 26 years military service and now work in a children’s residential home as the Positive Behaviour Support Coach helping the children with special educational needs and behaviour concerns.
-I will also be hoping to help the school and parents with the extra challenges a SEND child encounters.
+Hello.
+My name is Anthony Jones and I am delighted to have been selected as Parent Governor for Timothy Hackworth Primary School.
+I am a father of three, and my two boys attend Timothy Hackworth Primary School.
+Through this role, I hope to help the school continue to provide excellence in education and also to further develop relationships between the parents and the school.
+I have completed 26 years of military service and now work in a children’s residential home as the Positive Behaviour Support Coach helping the children with special educational needs and behaviour concerns.
+I will also be hoping to help the school and parents with the extra challenges that a SEND child may encounter.

-Hello I am Councillor Shirley Quinn.
+Hello.
+I am Councillor Shirley Quinn.
 I am an elected Councillor for Shildon Town Council and Durham County Council.
-I was a previous pupil of this school in the 1970,s having many happy memories and a good start to my education.
-I am a frequent visitor to the school, sharing my pride for all the children who are always polite, eager to learn and achieve many awards.
-I have worked in the catering trade, management of staff in the emergency alarm service and in the care of the elderly.
+I was a previous pupil of this school in the 1970s, having many happy memories and a good start to my education.
+I am a frequent visitor to the school, sharing my pride in all the children, who are always polite, eager to learn and achieve many awards.
+I have worked in the catering trade, management of staff in the emergency alarm service, and in the care of the elderly.
 I currently work in a local nursing home.
-I aspire to letting all pupils have the best that can be achieved and will promote a belief of reaching for the stars as well as helping to make Shildon a great place to live, play and work.
+My aspiration is for all children to achieve the very best that they can.
+I will promote a belief of reaching for the stars as well as helping to make Shildon a great place to learn, live, play and work.